mhus/mhus-hsync/README.md

 # mhus-hsync
-Sync tools like rsync in different languages but with the same protocol over http
+Sync tools like rsync in different languages but compatible over http.

+A big problem of rsync is that it is not possible to synchrionize files over the very common protocol 'http' or 'https'.
+To solve the requirement I created this project.
+The goals should be synchronizing files over http in different languages.
+Therefore a simple protocol will do the job.

 The tool consists of a server (HTTP) side and a client side.
 For both there will be different implementations in different languages but with the same protocol.
 In this way the software is compatible and able to work cross over.